mwolak07/HackFRee-2018/README.md

-*pip might default to python 2, in that case, use pip3 *install tensorflow-gpu for processing on the gpu
+*pip might default to python 2, in that case, use pip3 *install tensorflow-gpu for processing on the gpu *Cuda and cuDNN need to be installed for processing on an Nvidia GPU

 Tesseract install for windows:
     - https://github.com/UB-Mannheim/tesseract/wiki